Energy Data Management: Vendor Agreements

 Understanding energy usage and spend is a core objective of energy management.
-We can help clients identify the best system for gathering utility, energy supplier, and usage information.
 Rather than implementing or managing systems in house, many companies use or are looking to use the expertise and resources of third-party providers.
 We can assist clients with the selection of an appropriate system and/or provider to meet their specific needs.
-Once systems and vendors have been identified, we perform a detailed legal and commercial review of relevant agreements to help protect our clients, their investments, and their valuable information.
+Once systems and vendors have been identified, we conduct a detailed legal and commercial review of relevant agreements to help protect our clients, their investments, and their valuable information.

 Energy Procurement Consulting